 Hope, faith and optimism, anyone?
-On December 18, 2017 at 1:30AM EST, the Sagittarius new moon showers us with pre-holiday cheer and reminds us to look on the brighter side of life.
+In the wee hours on December 7, 2018 at 2:20AM EDT, the Sagittarius new moon, the last new moon of the year, showers us with pre-holiday cheer and reminds us to look on the brighter side of life.

 Remember too that new moons are a time for planting seeds, which you can harvest six months from now.
 For some great new and full moon manifesting ideas, check out our tips.

 Here are 7 ways to break free from your limitations and hit the happiness mark under the spell of the Sagittarius new moon:

 Sagittarius is the zodiac’s global explorer and this new moon reminds us of the fact that there’s a great big world waiting to be discovered.
 Is there an area of the planet that’s calling your name?
 Price out plane tickets, read independent travel blogs, and set up a special savings account to contribute to each week.
 If funds are already available, the temptation to hit the “Reserve Now” button may be too hard to resist.
 At the very least, make sure your passport is up to date.
 You’ll want to have it handy should opportunity strike in the days ahead.
 You might even check out services like Home Exchange that facilitates a housing swap with someone living in the place you want to visit (and vice versa).

 Running with a homogenous crowd?
 Ears ringing in that echo chamber?
 The new moon in #StrongerTogether Sagittarius could send those self-imposed walls a-tumbling down.
 Diversity takes the spotlight at this unifying new moon.
 Make a point of reaching across any self-imposed blocks or boundaries and mingle multiculturally, especially while Sagittarius season is still in effect through December 21.